-Courses designated S-L for the Spring 2017 semester are:
+Courses designated S-L for the Spring 2017 semester were:

 Courses designated S-L for the Fall 2016 semester were:

-For faculty/staff interested in designating a service-learning course, or who want to deepen their understanding of what service-learning is, please contact Elizabeth Sova at the O'Connor Center for Community Engagement, 607-746-4781, for the key to self-enroll in the S-L Designation Course in Vancko Hall.
+For faculty/staff interested in designating a service-learning course, or who want to deepen their understanding of what service-learning is, please contact the O'Connor Center for Community Engagement, 607-746-4781, for the key to self-enroll in the S-L Designation Course in Vancko Hall.

 Service-Learning Mini-Grant: The O'Connor Center for Community Engagement assists faculty to revise or design new courses or new sections of existing courses by incorporating service-learning pedagogy.
 Mini-grants are provided to support faculty to use for academic service projects.